JonathanFry3/KSolve/README.md

 There is no way to predict, based on the deal, how large a problem you have (AI guys, there's a challenge).
 The number of moves in the solution is no help at all (one of the problems in SampleDeals.txt requires 170 moves but only 140,000 unique states).
 If you have a deal for which you really want a solution but for which you don't seem to have enough memory, try the -FAST option, with an argument around 3 or 4.

 See ACKNOWLEDGEMENT.md.
 This work is substantially derived from the repository Klondike-Solver by @ShootMe.
-Their copyright follows:
+Their license follows:

 Copyright (c) 2013 ShootMe